zpbappi/zpbappi.github.io/pages/about.md

 profile is a better place.
 You may also want to check out my [github](https://github.com/zpbappi) activity.

+I am also certified as a [Professional Scrum Master](https://www.scrum.org/User-Profile/userId/155925).

-Currently, I am working as a Senior Developer @ Readify in the NSW office.
+Currently, I am working as a Senior Developer @ Readify in Sydney, Australia.
-My recent passion is microservices and nodejs.
+My recent passion is tdd, f#, microservices and nodejs.
 As a person, I am fun loving and like to take on challenges.
 I also love to play cricket and table tennis.
 I like movies for leisure times.
 Travelling at least once a year has become a habit.
 I am learning photography.
 That almost sums me up.

 Want to [contact]({{site.baseurl}}/contact/) me?
-Just drop me a line or few @ zpbappiATgmailDOTcom or gmailATzpbappiDOTcom.
+Just drop me a line or few @ zpbappiATgmailDOTcom.
-Trust me, it works both ways.
 I will get back to you as soon as I can.